ArabellaTech/django-basic-cms/doc/introduction.rst

     $ python manage.py manage.py runserver

-Gerbi CMS try to keep the code base stable.
+YD-Technology CMS try to keep the code base stable.
 The test coverage is higher than 80% and we try to keep it this way.
 To run the test suite::

     python setup.py test